Hello partner, Ephraim Schachter here from csuiteaccelerator.com.

 3. We take them for granted – they’re the one part of the operation that’s working well!

-4. We give them other people’s work!
+4. Here’s the kicker: We give them other people’s work!
 That’s right, the stuff our underperformers can’t deliver, we redirect to our Stars!

-You know you do this; we all do!
+You know you do this; I can see you smiling!

 1. Know their Motivators